 Despite its forward-looking and pioneering character, the decision to name the College as a ‘Hall’ is a nod to the old traditions of the University; in the Medieval period it was usual to refer to colleges as ‘Halls’ (or ‘Houses’).
 While some colleges have retained the old style (Trinity Hall, 1350, and Clare Hall, 1966) most are now named as colleges – while others, like King’s Hall (1317), have disappeared into history.

 Though the origins of Hughes Hall lie in the idealism of the Victorian period of college-building, the College also joined the great modernizing and egalitarian stream of post-1945 establishments.
-As part of the drive to develop post-graduate education, the College began to admit students studying for a wide range of post-graduate degrees from the 1960s, and began to accept men in the 1973 – the first all-women college to do so.
+As part of the drive to develop post-graduate education, the College began to admit students studying for a wide range of post-graduate degrees from the 1960s, and began to accept men in the 1973 – the first all-women college of the University of Cambridge to admit men in the Universitiy of Cambridge.
 Indeed, the admission of men fulfilled an old vision of the first Principal, and shows something of her egalitarian spirit.
 Speaking before the Royal Commission on Secondary Education in 1894, she said, ‘We shall never get first-rate training until men and women are trained together.’
 The ideal institution was one with a ‘mixed staff and mixed classes.’
 There is at present a healthy mix of gender at all levels of the College of which Elizabeth Hughes would have approved.

 In 2006, 120-years after its foundation, Hughes Hall was finally granted its Royal Charter and formally became a full college of the University of Cambridge.
 The College has had fifteen principals since its foundation in 1885, and the current principal – now formally called ‘President’ – is Dr. Anthony Freeling who was appointed in 2014.
 Dr. Freeling is himself a graduate of one of the great Renaissance foundations, St. John’s College, and he studied at Cambridge for BA, MPhil and PhD degrees before a distinguished professional career.